-7. Permitting requirements for Tier 3 Solar Energy Systems
+7. Permitting Requirements for Tier 3 Solar Energy Systems

 a.
 References to the Town Board shall be deemed to refer to the Zoning Board of Appeals or the Site Plan Review Board (as the context may indicate) in the event that such boards are hereafter created by the Town.
+It should be noted that Tier 3 Solar Energy Systems are not a listed allowable use in the R-1 District.

 b.
-All Tier 3 Solar Energy Systems are permitted through the issuance of a permit by the Town Board anywhere within the Town, subject to the requirements of this local law, limitations by zone in any zoning law hereinafter adopted by the Town Board and subject to site plan application requirements set forth in this local law.
+All Tier 3 Solar Energy Systems are permitted through the issuance of a permit by the Town Board anywhere within the Town, subject to the requirements of this local law, limitations by zone in any zoning law hereinafter adopted by the Town Board and, subject to site plan application requirements set forth in this local law.
+A variance must be approved by the Town's zoning board and Town Board, and site plans must be approved by the Town's planning board and Town Board.